 Microsoft’s Power BI is a suite of data visualization and business analytic tools.
-It offers tools to easily analyze, transform and visualize data, including the ability to build reusable models.
+It offers tools to easily analyze, transform and visualize data pipelines, including the ability to build reusable models.
 The software enables users to integrate their apps, so as to deliver reports along with real-time dashboards.
 Providing a user-friendly interface and excellent data visualization capabilities, users can choose from the Pro plan or a more limited free version.

 Who should use Power BI?